beling/book-pl/src/ch12-04-testing-the-librarys-functionality.md

 #### Iterating Through Lines with the `lines` Method

-Rust has a helpful method to handle line-by-line iteration of strings, conveniently named `lines`, that works as shown in listing 12-17.
+Rust has a helpful method to handle line-by-line iteration of strings, conveniently named `lines`, that works as shown in Listing 12-17.
 Note this won’t compile yet.

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-17/src/lib.rs:here}}